 Baptisms, First Communions, religious holidays, and civic holidays from the country of origin are all important.
 These may be marked with indigenous, home cooked food and festivities.
 Social and religious customs unique to the country of origin are important ... and the nuances that differentiate between communities are also important (e.g. Mexican in California, Cuban in Florida, along with Puerto Rican and Central or South American).
-The priest (or pastor) should be available to people as they leave worship.
-Urgent messages may be conveyed at that time.
-It may be helpful for a respected lay leader to stand with the spiritual leader to make notes for future reference.
+A symbolic gift from a Welcome Center may encourage private devotion, honor newcomers, and visitors grown their spiritual lives.